siwooparkintel/PNP.parseCSV/ParseAll/ParseAll.md

 -----------------------------------------------------------------------------------------------------------------------------------------
 ##### [Folder Structure 1 (flat layer)]

-need to provide upto "Baseline" folder as a input and children folders are a flat level. each folder can be, ETL, Power, PCIe, or Socwatch
+It requires to provide upto "Baseline" folder as a input and children folders are a flat level. each folder can be, ETL, Power, PCIe, or Socwatch
 <pre>
 WW2534.1_somedata ├── Baseline ├── CataV3_000 (ETL + Power)
                                ├── CataV3_001 (Power)